syncfusion-content/windowsforms-docs/WindowsForms/treeview/ScrollBar-Customization.md

 # Scrollbar Customization

-## HScroll
+## Enabling horizontal scrollbar

-`HScroll` property is used to Show/hide the horizontal scrollbar.
+`HScroll` property is used to show/hide the horizontal scrollbar.
 By default, `HScroll` will be set as true, when `HScroll` value is false then visibility of horizontal scroll bar will be collapsed.

-## VScroll
+## Enabling vertical scrollbar

-`VScroll` property is used to Show/hide the vertical scrollbar.
+`VScroll` property is used to show/hide the vertical scrollbar.
 By default, `VScroll` will be set as true, when `VScroll` value is false then visibility of vertical scroll bar will be collapsed.

 {% tabs %}
 {% highlight c# %}